CNI — Canadian National Railway Company

 - Free Cash Flow: Increased by approximately $275 million to around $900 million, driven by lower capital expenditures and higher net cash from operating activities.

-- Volume Metrics: Revenue ton miles (RTMs) increased by 3% and carloads by 2%.
+- Revenue: Down 1% year-over-year, but up 2% when adjusted for foreign exchange; revenue ton miles (RTMs) increased by 3% and carloads by 2%.

 2. Strategic Updates and Business Highlights

-- Commercial Execution: Strong performance in grain, potash, natural gas liquids, and intermodal, with a record for grain movements in Q1.
+- Volume Growth: Led by grain, potash, natural gas liquids (NGL), and intermodal, with a record for grain movements in Q1.

 3. Forward Guidance and Outlook

-- Safety Performance: Q1 safety metrics fell short of expectations, with an increase in accidents compared to previous years.
+- Safety Performance: Q1 safety metrics fell short of expectations, with increased accidents compared to previous years.

 5. Notable Q&A Insights

-- Capacity Projects: Completion of major projects like the Zanardi Bridge and Glen Valley Abrahamson is expected to enhance service and fluidity by 2027, but current pinch points are not a concern.
+- Capacity Investments: Management discussed ongoing projects like the Zanardi Bridge and Glen Valley Abrahamson, which are expected to enhance service and fluidity but are not currently pinch points.